R2Northstar/ModdingDocs/docs/source/index.rst

 .. note::

    This project is under active development.
+Please PR everything you can!

 Contents
 --------

+These docs contain info on squirrel usage and northstar/respawn functions.
+Its very much WIP.

+For now we are focusing on moving over things that were documented in other places (discord, pastebin, gists etc.).

+If you know anything about any function, object or concept please dont hesitate to contribute it, even if its just a quick and dirty PR.

 .. toctree::
    :maxdepth: 2